jbadomics/install_help/OSX_for_bioinformatics.md

 ## Install/upgrade other utilities

-Xcode now includes Perl 5.18 and so it is not necessary to `brew install perl`.
+Xcode now includes Perl 5.18 and so it is not necessary to `brew install perl` unless you specifically need the latest version (5.24 as of 2016-06-27).

 ````
 brew install emacs